 Abbott assured Texans that though the pandemic was ongoing, vaccinations continue, and individuals now know how to protect themselves.
 “People and businesses don’t need the state telling them how to operate,” he said.

-Abbott’s order noted that a business were still permitted to create their own safety guidelines, like “requiring employees or customers to follow additional hygiene measures, including the wearing of a face covering.”
-The decision is theirs.
+Abbott’s order noted that businesses are still permitted to create their own safety guidelines, like “requiring employees or customers to follow additional hygiene measures, including the wearing of a face covering.”

 Some restaurants, such as Teriyaki & Bowl in McKinney, are vehemently against Abbott’s decision.